Spanish irregular verbs: Affected forms

 The forms that exhibit the change can be described negatively as those in which the stem vowel is not diphthongized and the ending does not contain stressed i or the -ir- sequence.
 In other words, vowel raising affects the forms whose endings do not contain an i which is not part of a diphthong, taking into account that diphthongizing overrides vowel raising.

-In effect, for diphthongizing verbs (e.g. sentir, dormir), the vowel-raising forms are:
+For diphthongizing verbs (e.g. dormir, sentir), the vowel-raising forms are: